imba/imba.io/content/manual.md

 imba.mount <app-panel>
 ```
 In the code above, `$name` is available everywhere inside `app-panel` component, but also from outside the app-panel as a property of the component.

+### Quick tip [tip]

+Elements with a reference automatically get a flag with the same name as the reference.

 # - Context